 Algorithm 1

-Based on Algorithm 0, using a binary heap to maintain the set yields an algorithm that solves the problem in time and space.
+Based on Algorithm 0, using a Binary Heap to maintain the queue yields an algorithm that solves the problem in time and space.

 std::vector dist(n, inf);